ideal for hedging and screening purposes

 Escallonia iveyii

 This is a Cornish raised cultivar of the native Chilean “Gum Box”.
 It is a vigorous medium-sized evergreen shrub with fairly large, glossy dark green leaves, and large panicles of fragrant pure white flowers in mid and late summer.
 It prefers a sheltered, sunny site with fertile, well-drained soil to fully appreciate the wonderfully scented flowers.
-Ideal for creating a flowering evergreen hedge or screen 1.5-2.5m tall.
+Ideal for creating a flowering evergreen hedge or screen 1.5 to 2.5 meters tall.

 Euonymus japonicus